Information for Advisors

 All IU administered and co-sponsored programs count the grades in the student's cumulative GPA.
 Non-IU programs result in transfer credit which means the grades do not factor into the student's cumulative GPA.
 Nevertheless, students should be reminded that when they apply to graduate school or for jobs they may be required to submit a transcript from all previous institutions where they have studied so they will be accountable for the GPA they earned on an external program.

 Prior to their going abroad, you can check Education Abroad's website to see if a program appears as one of ours.
 If not, it is presumably a non-IU program.
-After registration begins at IU, if a student is going to be abroad on an IU program they will register in an OVST placeholder course that carries credit hours and notes the program location.
+After registration begins at IU, if a student is going to be abroad on an IU program, they will register in an OVST placeholder course that carries credit hours and notes the program location.
 After the program has concluded, the OVST course number will remain on the student's record to reflect that they were abroad on their official transcript.
 The credit hours associated with the placeholder course will be replaced by the course equivalencies and credits earned on the program.

-Students participating on Non-IU programs are registered in OVST-Y 496 (Non-IU Overseas Study Program), OVST-Y 498 (Non-IU Overseas Study Program II) or OVST-Y 499 (Non-IU Overseas Study Program III) for '0' credits and then transfer the credit from their study abroad program through the Office of International Admissions.
+Students participating on Non-IU programs are registered in a 0-credit placeholder course: OVST-Y 496 (Non-IU Overseas Study Program) or OVST-Y 498 (Non-IU Overseas Study Program II).Students must transfer the credit from their study abroad program through the Office of International Admissions.
+More information on this process is found on our Non-IU Procedures page.

 Students studying abroad typically cannot fulfill the required CASE Critical Approaches, English composition, Intensive Writing, Mathematical Modeling or Public Oral Communication courses abroad.
 While students can complete their Global Civilization and Culture requirement by studying abroad on a semester length program, the Diversity in the U.S. requirement needs to be completed at IU.
 Math and science courses should not be taken abroad unless the student is majoring or minoring in that area.
 General education requirements (i.e. arts/humanities, social/historical), major, minor, and elective credit can be fulfilled abroad, with appropriate permission.
 Some schools have restrictions about receiving credit for major requirements abroad (i.e. Education and Kelley School of Business—unless it is a Kelley School of business program.).